 Chatham Memorial Synagogue is an independent traditional synagogue, which means that we are not affiliated to any major religious body.
 All of our services are run on traditional lines by lay members of the community who between them have many years of liturgical experience.
 Although we are a small community with limited financial resources, we hold regular services for Shabbat and festivals as well as social and cultural events.
 Please visit our Services page or our This Month page for further details.

 In 2001, we had a serious look at how best to secure the future of our community into the 21st century, and so continue to practice our religion in our beautiful Synagogue.
-This process was called “The Way Forward” and details appear on a separate page.
+This process was called “The Way Forward” and details appear below.

 We are always pleased to welcome visitors and their families to the area as well as new and prospective members.
 Please contact us for further details.